USCCANA/netplot/README.md

 3. True curved edges drawing.
 4. User-defined edge curvature.
 5. Nicer vertex frame color.
-6. Better use of space filling the plotting device.
+6. Better use of space-filling the plotting device.

 The package uses the `grid` plotting system (just like `ggplot2`).